Jortuk/SFIA-2/README.md

 ![](documentation/images/risk_assessment.PNG)

 ### Risk Assessment Revisit <a name="riskr"></a>
-The initial risk assessment was revisited during project progression.
+The initial risk assessment was revisited after project completion.
 A 'Revisit' column was added, discussing how effective the original solutions had been.

 ![](documentation/images/risk_assessment_revisit.PNG)